Earthquakes on May 9, 2026

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.1 earthquake 265 km SE of Atka, Alaska with origin time 22:10 UTC on May 9, 2026.
+At 22:10 UTC on May 9, 2026, a magnitude 3.1 tremor occurred 265 km SE of Atka, Alaska.
 The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 50.889°, -170.993°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09